raysan5/raylib/README.md

 [Projects directory](https://github.com/raysan5/raylib/tree/master/projects) contains several ready-to-use **project templates** to build raylib and code examples with multiple IDEs.

-*Note that there are lots of IDEs supported, some of the provided templates could require some review, please, if you find some issue with some template or you think they could be improved, feel free to send a PR or open a related issue.*
+*Note that there are lots of IDEs supported, some of the provided templates could require some review, so please, if you find some issue with a template or you think they could be improved, feel free to send a PR or open a related issue.*

-learning and docs
+Learning and docs
 ------------------

 raylib is designed to be learned using [the examples](https://github.com/raysan5/raylib/tree/master/examples) as the main reference.
-There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available on the library and a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.
+There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available on the library a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.

-Some additional documentation about raylib design can be found in raylib GitHub Wiki.
-Here the more relevant links:
+Some additional documentation about raylib design can be found in the raylib GitHub Wiki.
+Here are the relevant links:

  - [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html)
  - [raylib architecture](https://github.com/raysan5/raylib/wiki/raylib-architecture)